mckennapsean/dissertation/content/08-discuss.md

 stages_ of the nine-stage framework [@Sedlmair2012b] could be combined with the design activity framework to serve as the planning activity.
 Lastly, we believe that there is still much to understand and articulate about the design process for visualization.
-With respect to the design activity framework, further research could extend the framework, including more finely defining or breaking apart specific activities, adding new activities, or making the connection to a different design decision model.
+We consider all design models to be a work in progress, and the design activity framework is by no means excluded.
+Further research could extend the framework, including more finely defining or breaking apart specific activities, adding new activities, or making the connection to a different design decision model.

 Another limitation to this framework is the methodology by which it was created.